draxil/jsonkeys/Readme.md

 # Notes

 + Does not delve into arrays.
-+ Does not cope with ndjson or nl json.
++ Does not cope with ndjson/nljson.

 # Status